-CMSMs and DSSABs may use the One-Time Transitional Grant on allowable child care administration expenses and allowable wage enhancement/home child care enhancement grant administration expenses as set out in section 4 and section 9 of the Guideline, to help offset and assist with the required 50/50 administration cost share that was introduced in 2021, as well as administration expenditures above the new 5% administration threshold set to take effect on January 1, 2022.
+CMSMs and DSSABs may continue to use the One-Time Transitional Grant on allowable child care administration expenses and allowable wage enhancement/home child care enhancement grant administration expenses as set out in section 4 and section 9 of the Guideline, to help offset and assist with the required 50/50 administration cost share that was introduced in 2021, as well as administration expenditures above the new 5% administration threshold that was introduced in 2022.

-This One-Time Transitional Grant may also be used to assist with the provision of child care programs and services as well as other COVID-19 related operating costs such as, but not limited to support for reduced capacity, enhanced cleaning and personal protective equipment (PPE).
+This One-Time Transitional Grant may also be used to assist with the provision of child care programs and services as well as other child care operating costs.